 I have lower back pain and my doctor told me I should

-Lower back pain unfortunately affects a huge percentage of the adult population with , 70-90% experiencing it in a life time. and according to the World Health Organisation (WHO), is the leading cause of activity limitations in the world.
+Lower back pain unfortunately affects a huge percentage of the adult population with , 70-90% experiencing it in a life time.
+According to the World Health Organisation (WHO), lower back pain is the leading cause of activity limitations in the world.
 Having experienced lower back pain, disc bulges and sciatica myself, I know all too well of the debilitating affect it can have physically and mentally.
-I often hear from clients, colleagues and friends alike, that when they had back pain, they were advised to limit activity to Pilates/Yoga due to the core strengthening benefits.
+I often hear from clients, colleagues and friends alike, that when they had back pain, they were advised to limit activity to Pilates/Yoga due to the ‘core’ strengthening benefits.

 The confusion here though is that it is not “core strength” work that makes the difference to back pain, but performing regular varying movement and exercise of any kind being key (7).
 A 2014 research review of all clinical trials looking at the effectiveness of core stabilisation for low back pain, found consistent and compelling evidence that core stabilisation exercises provide no greater relief of lower back pain than any other types of exercises (8).
 It is also important to note that for chronic pain situations, traditional core stability should not be used and a more general, functional exercise regime like traditional strength training used instead, as proposed by Klaber Moffet and Frost (9).

 So, while Pilates & Yoga will help with lower back pain through movement benefits, it is only one of many ways.
 The key is to use a variety of training methods, get stronger overall, and perform movement regularly.